ecerroni/mongo-search-parameters/README.md

 - [x] where | in
 - [x] where | contains
 - [x] where | containss
+- [x] where | matches
+- [x] where | matchess
 - [x] limit
 - [x] start
 - [x] sort

 ### contains
-`name_contains: 'Mark'`: the field name in the db is a string and contains the substring 'Mark'.
-Mark, marks, Marky would be returned.
+`name_contains: 'Mark Twain'`: the field name in the db is a string and contains the substring 'Mark Twain'.
+Mark twain, mark twain, mark Twain, etc. would be returned.
 It is case insentitive

 ### containss
-`name_contains: 'Mark'`: the field name in the db is a string and contains the substring 'Mark'.
-Mark, Marks, Marky would be returned.
+`name_contains: 'Mark'`: the field name in the db is a string and contains the substring 'Mark Twain'.
+Mark Twain, would be returned while mark Twain will not.
 It is case sensitive

+### matches
+`name_matches: 'Mark Sculby'`: the field name in the db is a string and matches the substring 'Mark' OR the substring 'Sculby'.
+Mark Johnson, Vincent Skulby, etc. would be returned.
+It is case insentitive

+### matchess
+`name_matchess: 'Mark Sculby'`: the field name in the db is a string and matches the substring 'Mark' OR the substring 'Sculby'.
+Mark Johnson, Vincent Skulby, etc. would be returned while mark Johnson would not.
+It is case sentitive

 ## ne
 `age_ne: 21`: the field age does not equal to 21.
 Can be used with any field type.